andyfischer/circa/docs/plans/state_machines.md

 Questions..

-How does the user specify behavior? (probably with feedback)
+How does the user specify behavior?

 How is the structure stored?